-He also aquired industrial experience working 5 years for multinational corporations like Maserati, SIT Group and Methode Electronics, being part of the Research and Development teams and developing new products.
+He also acquired industrial experience working 5 years for multinational corporations like Maserati, SIT Group and Methode Electronics, being part of the Research and Development teams and developing new products.

-Currently Leonardo is working on a project to design a kinetic energy recovery system for a landing aircraft, he is also involved in a collaboration with the Oxford University and the University of Padova for the development of a calorimetric detection system for hypervelocity impacts.
+In 2019 he worked on a project to design a kinetic energy recovery system for a landing aircraft, he was also involved in creating a collaboration with the Oxford University and the University of Padova for the development of a calorimetric detection system for hypervelocity impacts.

 During 2020 he developed the BEA project, the first multi-drone system in the world to support and monitor the safety of divers.